shalva-an/School-Students/README.md

 # Deliverables:

-- A School must have a *unique* name and an address
+- A School has a name and an address

 - A School has many Students

-- A Student must have a *unique* full_name and an age
+- A Student has a full_name and an age

 - A Student belongs to a School